jdegand/link-sharing-app-frontend/README.md

 - I periodically add linting with `ng add @angular-eslint/schematics`.
 I lint, fix the errors, and remove the dependencies.
 - The register page's `p-password` and label were incorrectly associated.
 The documentation was not clear.
 This [Github issue](https://github.com/primefaces/primeng/issues/13952) shows a solution, but there still seems to be issues with the `p-password` component.
 - A lot of primeng components have accessibility issues.
 I used `ariaLabelledBy` to get around issues where a label `for` attribute would not work.
+- Very easy to toggle themes in primeng.

 ## Continued Development

 - Allow multiple links for same platform?
 Need another custom validator to prevent it?
-- Dark Mode added to Navbar
 - Styling
 - Drag and Drop functionality on Preview page
 - Testing (I left the Karma and Jasmine packages installed)